rotki/rotki/docs/api.rst

           "message": ""
       }

-   .. _custom_ethereum_token:
+   .. _custom_evm_token:

-   :resjson list result: A list of ethereum tokens
+   :resjson list result: A list of evm tokens
    :resjsonarr string identifier: The rotki identifier of the token.
 This is only returned from the GET endpoint and not input from the add/edit one.
    :resjsonarr string address: The address of the token.
 This is a required field.
    :resjsonarr string evm_chain: The chain where the token is deployed.
 This is a required field.